emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
+## RgShows
+### Score: 18/22
+1. Streams load very fast. ✔️
+1. The content is in 1080p, and can be lowered and most servers. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. 25 english hosts + 3 non eng, and main almost always works. ✔️
+1. Site does not have auto-next episodes. ❌
+1. UI is decent, feels modern, has lots of user settings. ✔️
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows, anime. ✔️
+1. Site has continue watching feature. ✔️
+1. Decent sorting options and has built in AI recommendation tool. ✔️
+1. Site does not have 4K content. ❌

+***
 ## 7Xtream
 ### Score: 18/22
 1. Streams load very fast. ✔️